-The Common Shares of the Company currently trade on the TSX-V under the symbol "ELO".
-The following table sets out the high and low sale prices and the volume of trading of the Company's Common Shares on the TSX-V on a monthly basis since the commencement of the Company's fiscal year ended March 31, 2022.
+Exchange ("TSX-V").
+The following table sets out the high and low sale prices and the volume of trading of the Company's Common Shares on the TSX and TSX-V on a monthly basis since the commencement of the Company's fiscal year ended March 31, 2023.